onezeroone-dev/OZO-AD-Lab-Create-VMs/README.md

 It is an interactive script that creates a the Hyper-V virtual machines required for the One Zero One AD Lab as described in [Active Directory Lab Part III: Create the Virtual Machines](https://onezeroone.dev/active-directory-lab-part-iii-create-the-virtual-machines/).
 If a virtual machine already exists, it is skipped (this is useful if e.g., you would like to keep the Linux router VM but delete and replace all the Windows VMs.)

 ## Prerequisites
 To use this script you must first install Hyper-V and restart, and create two Hyper-V virtual switches.
-Please see [Active Directory Lab: Prerequisites](https://onezeroone.dev/active-directory-lab-part-iii-prerequisites/).
+Please see [Active Directory Lab Part III: Installation Prerequisites](https://onezeroone.dev/active-directory-lab-part-iii-installation-prerequisites/).

 ## Installation
 This script is published to [PowerShell Gallery](https://learn.microsoft.com/en-us/powershell/scripting/gallery/overview?view=powershell-5.1).
 Ensure your system is configured for this repository then execute the following in an _Administrator_ PowerShell: